malramsay64/phd-thesis/04_Machine_Learning/results.md

 ## Crystal Detection

-During the course of my honours work, I established that the most likely candidates for the crystal structure were the p2, p2gg, and pg structures as shown below.
+During my honours work, I established that the most likely candidates for the crystal structure were the p2, p2gg, and pg structures as shown below.
 The search for structures was first performed using hard shapes in an isoconfigurational search algorithm developed by Toby Hudson [@Jennings2015].
 The resulting crystal structures were then relaxed using the Lennard-Jones potential